NMC OSCE for Overseas Nurses in United Kingdom

 A – Assessment Station

 In assessment station you need to assess a patient (actor) or a maniquin within 15 minutes of commencing the exam.
-Assessment can be a neurological assessment, NEWS2 assessment (National Early Warning Scale 2) or a community assessment.
+Also, assessment can be a neurological assessment, NEWS2 assessment (National Early Warning Scale 2) or a community assessment.
 You need to calculate the GCS score or NEWS2 score or PHQ9 score respectively in each station.
 This includes charting of vital signs in the given observation chart and explaining to the patient about the score attained along with plan of escalation of care.

 You also need to ask questions peculiar to the scenario.
 There are various assessment criterias as per university documents.